 If you pay a tax preparer to prepare your taxes, check with the preparer about options for submitting ITIN applications for your dependents.

 Note: The Detroit Taxpayer Assistance Center provides in-person document review.
-The MDetroit Connector (MDC) stop at Jefferson Ave. and Beaubien St is about .4 miles away from the IRS Taxpayer Assistance Center.
+The MDetroit Connector (MDC) stop at 3663 Woodward Ave is about 1.4 miles away from the IRS Taxpayer Assistance Center.